Skip to main content

 tip

-You can visualise players' save files in the Talo dashboard.
+You can visualise players' save files as node graphs in the Talo dashboard.
 Just go to the player's profile, click Saves and choose the save you want to view.

 public class LoadableCube : Loadable